-Serenje district has a small number of CHVs (around 36) who have been trained in Integrated Community Case Management of Childhood Illnesses (i-CCM).
+There are usually a small number of CHVs who have been trained in Integrated Community Case Management of Childhood Illnesses (i-CCM) in Zambia's rural districts.
 These CHVs have been trained to provide treatment in malaria, diarrhoea and acute respiratory infection.
-However, in the MAMaZ Against Malaria intervention sites there are only about 16 CHVs trained in this way.
-This means that there are many sites without i-CCM trained volunteers.
-The i-CCM volunteers are responsible for large areas, may be situated close to the health facilities, and may therefore be unable to reach the entire community.
+I-CCM volunteers are responsible for large areas, may be situated close to the health facilities, and may therefore be unable to reach the entire community.
+Many communities do not have an i-CCM volunteer.

-In order to ensure wide coverage of RAS, it makes sense to offer RAS training to a larger group of CHVs.
+In order to ensure wide coverage of RAS, it makes sense to offer RAS training to a large group of CHVs.

-In Serenje, over 600 Safe Motherhood Action Group volunteers (SMAGs) have been trained to mobilise their communities around a maternal and newborn health agenda, and to tackle genderbased violence (GBV).
-SMAGs are a formal part of the health system and recognised by the Ministry of Health.
-The SMAGs have strong community awareness-raising and mobilisation skills.
-They have worked with their communities to establish a number of emergency response systems which, when activated, help to reduce the delays that can undermine women's and children's health.
+In many districts Safe Motherhood Action Group volunteers (SMAGs) have been trained to mobilise their communities around a maternal and newborn health agenda.
+SMAGs are a formal part of the health system and are recognised by the Ministry of Health.
+Some SMAGs have strong community awareness-raising and mobilisation skills, for example, the 5,573 SMAGs trained in 14 districts over the period 2010-2016 by the MAMaZ and MORE MAMaZ projects.

-Within the SMAGs, there are Lead SMAGs (four per community) who play a strategic, co-ordinating role in relation to the other SMAGs.
+In the districts supported by MAMaZ and MORE MAMaZ there are Lead SMAGs (usually four per community) who play a strategic, co-ordinating role in relation to the other SMAGs.
 These individuals usually have a higher level of education than the other SMAGs.
 They have strong organisational and leadership skills, are respected and trusted by their communities, and oversee the operation of a community monitoring system (CMS).